 Thank you for choosing Humminbird®, America's #1 name in fishfinders.
 Humminbird® has built its reputation by designing and manufacturing top-quality, thoroughly reliable marine equipment.
 Your Humminbird® is designed for trouble-free use in even the harshest marine environment.
 In the unlikely event that your Humminbird® does require repairs, we offer an exclusive Service Policy - free of charge during the first year after purchase, and available at a reasonable rate after the one-year period.
-For complete details, see the separate warranty card included with your unit.
-We encourage you to read this operations manual carefully in order to get full benefit from all the features and applications of your Humminbird® product.
+For complete details, see the Warranty section in this manual.
+We encourage you to read this installation and operations manual carefully in order to get full benefit from all the features and applications of your Humminbird® product.